 That being said, I know not everyone has access to affordable whole foods.
 And that's certainly a problem.
 If you're in a situation that makes it hard for you to find whole foods you can afford, do the best you can with what you have.

-If you’re in a remote location without access to a health food store (or just can’t afford those stores), I recommend these online grocery stores (especially Thrive Market - where you can get 30% off your first order and get a free gift right now).
+If you're in a remote location without access to a health food store (or just can't afford those stores), I recommend these online grocery stores (especially Thrive Market - where you can get 30% off your first order and get a free gift right now).

 Other highly processed foods to avoid